LineageOS/lineage_wiki/_includes/templates/device_build.md

 * LineageOS 14.1: OpenJDK 1.8 (install `openjdk-8-jdk`)
 * LineageOS 11.0-13.0: OpenJDK 1.7 (install `openjdk-7-jdk`)\*

 \* Ubuntu 16.04 and newer do not have OpenJDK 1.7 in the standard package repositories.
-See *Ask Ubuntu* question [How do I install openjdk 7 on Ubuntu 16.04 or higher?](http://askubuntu.com/questions/761127/how-do-i-install-openjdk-7-on-ubuntu-16-04-or-higher) Note that the suggestion to use PPA openjdk-r is outdated (the PPA has never updated their offering of openjdk-7-jdk, so it lacks security fixes); skip that answer even if it is the most upvoted.
+See the *Ask Ubuntu* question "[How do I install openjdk 7 on Ubuntu 16.04 or higher?](http://askubuntu.com/questions/761127/how-do-i-install-openjdk-7-on-ubuntu-16-04-or-higher)".
+Note that the suggestion to use PPA openjdk-r is outdated (the PPA has never updated their offering of openjdk-7-jdk, so it lacks security fixes); skip that answer even if it is the most upvoted.

 ### Create the directories